xd2287/transformers/docs/source/en/model_doc/qdqbert.md

 This model was contributed by [shangz](https://huggingface.co/shangz).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [qdqbert](https://huggingface.co/models?other=qdqbert)

 ### Set default quantizers

 QDQBERT model adds fake quantization operations (pair of QuantizeLinear/DequantizeLinear ops) to BERT by